SH-github0/codeforces_python/README.md

 # codeforces_python

-Solutions of Codeforces problems in Python 3.
+Solutions to Codeforces problems in Python 3.